FenixAlliance/APS.Core/README.md

 The Alliance Business Suite gives users a Full-Stack, Modular Application Framework built on top of the [Alliance Business Platform](https://absuite.net).

 Both client and server code is written in C#, allowing users to extend the product with their own code through Module libraries.
-It leverages Blazor, SignalR, an open source and cross-platform web UI framework for building single-page apps using .NET and C# with or without the use of JavaScript.
+It builds upon next-generation technologies such as Blazor, SignalR, Razor Pages, and MVC through ASP.NET Core, an open-source and cross-platform web UI framework for building web apps using .NET and C# with or without the use of JavaScript.

  ABS Apps are composed of reusable web UI components implemented using C#, HTML, and CSS.